d180cf/tsumego.js/README.md

 [![Build Status](https://travis-ci.org/d180cf/tsumego.js.svg?branch=master)](https://travis-ci.org/d180cf/tsumego.js)

-It's a simplistic tsumego solver in JS.
+It's a simplistic tsumego solver in JS that I write in my spare time.
 At the moment this solver doesn't implement any advanced algorithms and is able to solve only basic problems in which all possible moves (up to ~10) and the target are set manually.
 The plan is to implement the [lambda df-pn(r)](http://www.ijcai.org/papers07/Papers/IJCAI07-387.pdf) search and various static analysis algorithms.

 ```
   A B C D E F G H J